 Yes, you read the title right, cannibals.
 On my holiday to India, I visited one of the most spiritual places in the world, Varanasi.
 Every inch of this city jolts you, from the burning bodies to the starving people and the half-dead animals crying for help, but when I heard about the story of the Indian Aghori monks I was in shock.

 It was a very hot day (as always), and I was walking around the markets in Varanasi.
-I decided to duck into a jewellery shop not because I was really interested in it, but also because of the real golden masterpiece on the wall – the air-conditioner.
+I decided to duck into a jewellery shop not because I was really interested in it.
+Also, because of the real golden masterpiece on the wall – the air-conditioner.
 Inside, an Indian boy asked me where I was from.
-I didn’t reply for a few seconds because this was a common line for most Indian men trying to start a conversation that I just couldn’t be bothered starting, but for some reason I answered.
+I didn’t reply for a few seconds because this was a common line for most Indian men trying to start a conversation that I just couldn’t be bothered starting.
+But for some reason, I answered.
 He explained that he was from Kerala (South India) and was travelling with his Dutch friend who has been to India over 6 times.
-He explained that nothing seems to faze her anymore but he was absolutely petrified as Kerala is a different world away from Varanasi.
+He explained that nothing seems to faze her anymore.
+But he was absolutely petrified as Kerala is a different world away from Varanasi.

-The most important and private ritual that they do is called Shav Putra.
-In order to complete it, they must find a human corpse, which is quite hard to find it Varanasi as nearly everyone is cremated.
-Some families in Varanasi, cannot afford rituals so instead they will put the bodies in the Ganges, which is how the Aghori literally ‘fish’ them out.
+This important private ritual is called Shav Putra.
+In order to complete it, they must find human corpses.
+That’s hard to find in Varanasi as nearly everyone is cremated.
+Some families in Varanasi, cannot afford rituals so instead they will put the bodies in the Ganges.
+So, the Aghori monks literally ‘fish’ them out.
 When they find a body they meditate on it, chop the head off (because it holds the most energy) and some Aghoris eat the flesh.

 The Aghoris are shunned out of the local society because of their ‘black magic’ so you may be hard-pressed to find them (that’s if you do want to find them).
 If you want to know more about these monks then watch this YouTube video from a bunch of photographers that went to photograph them, it’s pretty amazing.

-In shock about this article?
+Love this article?
 Share it with your friends!